bu-ist/coding-standards/css-and-sass/README.md

 Themes, frameworks, and plugins are often used years into the future and pass through many hands.
 These items - nitpicky as they seem - help make it easy for us to share and transition projects from person to person.
 We accomplish this by:

 * [Formatting our code consistently](#formatting) (SASS linter should be able to take care of this)
-* Using the mixins and placeholder classes provided by the framework where possible (NEW ADDITION FOR SASS - do not rewrite things that are already built into the framework)
+* Using the mixins and placeholder classes provided by the framework before you write custom code (NEW ADDITION FOR SASS - do not rewrite things that are already built into the framework)
-* Structuring our SASS files consistently (NEW ADDITION FOR SASS - explains how to override, include/exclude, organize, and name partials, and how to deal with overriding or excluding Responsive Framework partials)
+* Structuring our SASS files consistently (NEW ADDITION FOR SASS - explains how to override, include/exclude, organize, and name partials, and how to deal with overriding or excluding Responsive Framework partials - we should also add this to the child starter)

 ### Code should be easy to understand.